-Access to third-party assembly and testing capacity is critical to our business because we do not have inhouse assembly and testing capabilities for commercial production and instead rely on third-party service providers.
+Access to third-party assembly and testing capacity is critical to our business because we do not have in-house assembly and testing capabilities for commercial production and instead rely on third-party service providers.
 Access to these services is especially important to our business because display drivers require specialized assembly and testing services.
 A limited number of third-party assembly and testing houses assemble and test substantially all of our current products.
 There has been an increased level of industry consolidation among our suppliers in recent years.
 Therefore, suppliers could be in a better position to bargain for higher prices for their services and products, which could result in an increase in our average unit cost.
 See also "-Our suppliers may have increasing bargaining power as a result of industry consolidation, which could result in an increase in our average unit cost and a decrease in our profit margin."
 We do not have binding long-term supply arrangements with assembly and testing service providers that guarantee us access to our required capacity.
 If the primary assembly and testing service providers that we rely upon are not able to meet our requirements in price, quality, and service, or if our business relationships with these service providers were adversely affected, we would not be able to obtain the required capacity from such providers and would have to seek alternative providers, which may not be available on commercially reasonable terms, or at all.
-As a result, we do not directly control our product delivery schedules, assembly and testing costs, and quality assurance and control.
-If any of these third-party assembly and testing houses experiences capacity constraints, financial difficulties, suffers any damage to its facilities or if there is any disruption of its assembly and testing capacity, we may not be able to obtain alternative assembly and testing services in a timely manner.
+As a result, we do not directly control our product delivery schedules, assembly and testing capacity and testing services in a timely manner.
 Because of the amount of time we usually take to qualify assembly and testing houses, we may experience significant delays in product shipments if we are required to find alternative sources.
 Any problems that we may encounter with the delivery, quality or cost of our products could damage our reputation and result in a loss of customers and orders.